 “There is much to fascinate and intrigue in this excellent overview.
 It’s also very carefully researched, and well-written, leaving the reader wanting to explore further some of the fascinating details.
 This is a great initiative for this period of ‘lock down’ in which many of us find we have time to ponder the history of Kent.” – Janice Reid, Chapter Member, Canterbury Cathedral.

 “Great stuff.
-Glad something positive is coming out of this dreadful situation.” – Trevor Gasson, former Deputy Chief Executive, Maidstone Borough Council.
+Glad something positive is coming out of this dreadful situation.” – Trevor Gasson from Elham, former Deputy Chief Executive, Maidstone Borough Council.

 © Old Bunyard 2020/2021.
 Unauthorised reproduction prohibited.